British Asians in association football: Modern club football

 In February 2019, Adil Nabi said that he wanted to be an inspiration to other British Asian footballers, in the same way that Cyrille Regis and Laurie Cunningham had done for black players.

 In October 2019 there were "just 12 players of South Asian heritage across the Premier League and the English Football League".

 On 29 October 2020, Hamza Choudhury scored a 39th-minute volley against AEK Athens in the UEFA Europa League, becoming the first British Asian footballer to score in the Europa League.

-In December 2021, Shadab Iftikhar became the first British Asian to become a senior manager in Scotland when he took charge of Fort William.
+In December 2021, Shadab Iftikhar became the first British Asian to be a senior manager in Scotland when he took charge of Fort William.

-On 8 December 2021, Zidane Iqbal came on as an 89th minute substitute in Manchester United's final UEFA Champions League group stage match against BSC Young Boys to become the first ever British Asian footballer to play in a Champions League finals match, being of Pakistani and Iraqi descent.
+On 8 December 2021, Zidane Iqbal came on as an 89th-minute substitute in Manchester United's final UEFA Champions League group stage match against BSC Young Boys to become the first ever British Asian footballer to play in a Champions League finals match, being of Pakistani and Iraqi descent.

 In June 2022, Mal Benning spoke out about being a role model for South Asian players.

+On 1 November 2023, Elkan Baggott scored his first goal for the Blues against Fulham in a 1–3 defeat in the fourth round of the EFL Cup, making him the first Indonesian to score a goal in the competition.

+In November 2023 it was announced that the number of South Asian professional players in English football had risen for a second year in a row.
+In March 2023 they made up 0.45% of the 5,000 professional players.

 International football

-Correct as of 2022, Neil Taylor is the only British Asian to have won full senior international caps for one of the home nations, making 43 appearances for Wales between his debut in 2010 and last match in 2019.
+Correct as of 2022, Paul Wilson, Ricky Hill and Neil Taylor are the only three British Asian men's footballers to have won full senior international caps for one of the home nations.
+Wilson was the first British South Asian to represent any of the home nations when he made his senior international debut for Scotland in his only appearance in 1975.
+Hill was the first British South Asian to represent England at the senior level, making 3 appearances for England between his debut in 1982 and his last match in 1986.
+Taylor made 43 appearances for Wales between his debut in 2010 and last match in 2019.
 He also represented Great Britain at the 2012 Summer Olympics.

+In 2023, Safia Middleton-Patel made her senior international debut for Wales, becoming the first women's footballer to be capped for one of the home nations.

 Frank Soo, of Chinese heritage, played for the England wartime team and remains the only player of East Asian heritage to do so.

 In August 2007, trials were organised by the Pakistan Football Federation in Rotherham, South Yorkshire for British Pakistanis players to attend a training camp with the Pakistan national team.

+Coaches

+In August 2025, Ashvir Singh Johal became the first Sikh manager of a professional club, after being appointed at Morecambe.